bcbio/bcbio-nextgen/docs/contents/code.rst

 that takes the following inputs:

 - ``align_bams`` -- A list of BAM files to call simultaneously.
-- ``metadata`` -- List of metadata associated with each BAM file for calling.
-This allows customization of sample specific variant calls using parameters supplied to :ref:`sample-configuration`.
+- ``configs`` -- List of configurations associated with each of the samples in ``align_bams``.
+Enables customization of variant calling based on sample configuration inputs.
+See documentation on the :ref:`data-codedetails` dictionary for all of the information contained inside the ``config`` input.
+Having multiple configurations allows customization of sample specific variant calls using parameters supplied to :ref:`sample-configuration`.
 - ``ref_file`` -- Fasta reference genome file.
-- ``config`` -- Enables customization of variant calling based on sample configuration inputs.
-See documentation on the :ref:`data-codedetails` dictionary for all of the information contained inside the ``config`` input.
 - ``assoc_files`` -- Useful associated files for variant calling.
 This includes the DbSNP VCF file.
 It's a named tuple mapping to files specified in the configuration. `bcbio/pipeline/shared.py`_ has the